 Julieanne Alroe retired in June 2018 from Brisbane Airport Corporation (BAC) where she held the position of CEO and Managing Director since 1 July 2009.
 Julieanne has a Bachelor of Economics from the University of Queensland and was granted the Doctor of the Griffith University (honoris causa) in December 2016.
-She also is a Graduate of the Australian Institute of Company Directors and a member of the Chief Executive Woman (CEW).
+She also is a Member of the Australian Institute of Company Directors and a member of the Chief Executive Women (CEW).

 Peter Corish AM

 Peter Corish was the President of the National Farmers Federation from 2002 to 2006.
-He was Managing Director and CEO of PrimeAG Australia from 2008 to 2013.
+He was Managing Director and CEO of PrimeAg Australia from 2008 to 2013.
 From 2007 to 2011, he served as a member of the Council of Australian Governments Reform Council and held the post of Commissioner of the National Water Commission from 2005 to 2008.

 Peter Harris AO

-In his earlier career, Peter served as Senior Private Secretary handling micro economic reform for then Australian Prime Minister Bob Hawke; adviser to the Hilmer Inquiry on National Competition Policy; in senior positions in the Commonwealth Department of Transport dedicated to rail, road and aviation reforms, including the privatisation of Australia’s largest airports; as Vice President in the Ansett/Air NZ group; and as Director General of Public Transport in Victoria.
+In his earlier career, Mr Harris served as: Senior Private Secretary handling microeconomic reform for then Australian Prime Minister Bob Hawke; adviser to the Hilmer Inquiry on National Competition Policy; senior positions in the Commonwealth Department of Transport dedicated to rail, road and aviation reforms, including the privatisation of Australia’s largest airports; Vice President in the Ansett/Air New Zealand group; and Director General of Public Transport in Victoria.
 On behalf of the Commonwealth Government, he also led the public policy aspects of negotiations with Telstra over the establishment of the National Broadband Network (NBN) as Secretary of the Commonwealth Department of Broadband, Communications and the Digital Economy.
 Mr Harris is an adviser to Tanarra Capital.

-Samantha brings more than 25 years' experience in executive management across the resources and infrastructure sectors and broad Australian and International experience in finance, marketing and strategic projects.
-She resides on a farm in northern Tasmania and holds positions on a number of Tasmanian and other Boards, including Chair of Tasmanian Irrigation, Non-Executive Director of Hydro Tasmania, Non-Executive Director of MaxiTRANS Industries Limited and Member of the Australian Renewable Energy Agency Board.
+Samantha Hogg brings more than 25 years' experience in executive management across the resources and infrastructure sectors, as well as broader Australian and international experience in finance, marketing and strategic projects.
+She resides on a farm in northern Tasmania and holds positions on a number of Tasmanian and other boards, including Chair of Tasmanian Irrigation, Non-Executive Director of Hydro Tasmania, Non-Executive Director of MaxiTRANS Industries Limited and Member of the Australian Renewable Energy Agency Board.

 Mr Hook was the Chief Executive of South Australia’s Department of Planning, Transport and Infrastructure from 2011 to 2014, and prior to that Deputy Chief Executive from 2007 to 2011.
-Rod has also held positions as South Australia’s Commissioner of Highways, Rail Commissioner and Coordinator-General.
-He lead the delivery of upgrades to Adelaide’s light rail, major roads, shipping channels and rail corridors, and has lead the development of stadiums, parks, and waste water re-use facilities.
-Rod holds a Bachelor of Civil Engineering with Honours from the University of Adelaide.
+Mr Hook has also held positions as South Australia’s Commissioner of Highways, Rail Commissioner and Coordinator-General.
+He led the delivery of upgrades to Adelaide’s light rail, major roads, shipping channels and rail corridors, and has led the development of stadiums, parks and waste water re-use facilities.
+Mr Hook holds a Bachelor of Civil Engineering with Honours from the University of Adelaide.

-Previously, Ms Leeson was the chair of the NSW Government's Steering Committee for the Sydney Convention and Exhibition Centre and lead the master and statutory planning processes for the Sydney Olympic Games.
-She has been largely involved in NSW Government urban renewal sites such as Green Square, the Bays Precinct and Barangaroo.
-Ms Leeson has also worked on major project procurements and transactions such as the Port Botany Expansion, the Newcastle Port lease, Royal North Shore and Northern Beaches hospitals.
-Ms Leeson holds a Bachelor of Arts (Asian Studies) from the Australian National University and a Masters in Urban and Regional Planning from the University of Sydney.
+Previously, Ms Leeson was the Chair of the NSW Government's Steering Committee for the Sydney Convention and Exhibition Centre and led the master and statutory planning processes for the Sydney Olympic Games.
+She has been involved in NSW Government urban renewal sites such as Green Square, the Bays Precinct and Barangaroo.
+Ms Leeson has also worked on major project procurements and transactions such as the Port Botany Expansion, the Newcastle Port lease, and Royal North Shore and Northern Beaches hospitals.
+Ms Leeson holds a Bachelor of Arts (Asian Studies) from the Australian National University and a Master in Urban and Regional Planning from the University of Sydney.

-Previously she was a Director at KPMG leading the government team in Management Consulting.
-She resided in the Pilbara for seven years until 2012 as Chairman of the Pilbara Development Commission, a member of the WA Planning Commission, a Director on the Horizon Power board and a Councillor at the Shire of Roebourne.
+Previously she was a Director at KPMG, leading the government team in Management Consulting.
+She resided in the Pilbara for seven years until 2012 as Chairman of the Pilbara Development Commission, a member of the WA Planning Commission, a Director on the Horizon Power Board and a Councillor at the Shire of Roebourne.
 She was the Shire President from 2009 to 2011.
-Ms Lockwood is a lawyer having worked in private practice, at the Office of the Director of Public Prosecutions and as the Principal Solicitor of the Pilbara Community Legal Service.
+Ms Lockwood has worked as a lawyer in private practice, at the Office of the Director of Public Prosecutions and as the Principal Solicitor of the Pilbara Community Legal Service.
 She is passionate about government reform, regional and economic development and the creation of thriving communities.
-She has a Bachelor of Laws as well as Bachelor of Business (Environment) from Notre Dame
+She has a Bachelor of Laws as well as Bachelor of Business (Environment) from Notre Dame.

-Deena Shiff has been a senior executive in the telecommunications industry: as Group Managing Director at Telstra she ran Telstra Wholesale, set up and managed Telstra Business and established Telstra’s corporate venture capital arm, Telstra Ventures.
-Deena has also had a legal career, as government adviser, in-house Counsel and as a Partner at law firm Mallesons Stephen Jacques.
-She has also served as a non executive director on a range of private sector and government boards.
+Deena Shiff has been a senior executive in the telecommunications industry and as Group Managing Director at Telstra, she ran Telstra Wholesale, set up and managed Telstra Business and established Telstra’s corporate venture capital arm, Telstra Ventures.
+In her legal career, Ms Shiff has acted as government adviser, in-house Counsel and as a Partner at law firm Mallesons Stephen Jaques.
+She has also served as a non-executive director on a range of private sector and government boards.

 Gabrielle Trainor AO

-Peter Wood has over 35 years’ leadership experience in the Australian and international infrastructure industry including roles as Principal and Co-Chairman of E3 Advisory, senior executive positions for major international contractors (Leighton and Walter Bau AG) and Global Managing Director for specialist infrastructure advisory firm Evans & Peck.
-Peter has provided strategic advisory services to Australian C-suite executives and boards, from both the public and private sector, on how to improve outcomes from their infrastructure investments including prioritisation frameworks, portfolio analysis, strategic asset management, instilling an investor perspective, business case assurance, independent reviews of project and organisational effectiveness and developing national infrastructure guidelines.
-He is past Chairman, Infrastructure Association of Queensland; past President, Queensland Major Contractors Association and Fellow, Institution of Engineers, Australia Dr Wood is an alumnus of Monash University, Harvard Business School, and Queensland University of Technology with a First Class Honours degree in Engineering, Master of Business Administration, Doctor of Business Administration and an Advanced Diploma in Corporate Governance.
+Peter Wood has over 35 years’ leadership experience in the Australian and international infrastructure industry, including roles as Principal and Co-Chairman of E3 Advisory, senior executive positions for major international contractors (Leighton and Walter Bau AG) and Global Managing Director for specialist infrastructure advisory firm Evans & Peck.
+Dr Wood has provided strategic advisory services to Australian C-suite executives and boards, from both the public and private sector, on how to improve outcomes from their infrastructure investments.
+This has included prioritisation frameworks, portfolio analysis, strategic asset management, instilling an investor perspective, business case assurance, independent reviews of project and organisational effectiveness, and developing national infrastructure guidelines for the Council of Australian Governments.

 Reece Waldock AM

-Mr. Waldock has more than 35 years’ experience in strategic management with expertise in organisational reform.
-His appointment as Director General of Transport in Western Australia, which he retired from in 2016, followed a 20 year career with various State Government transport agencies with 15 years as CEO.
-He was appointed the inaugural head of three Transport agencies in May 2010, Director General Transport, Commissioner Main Roads WA and Chief Executive Officer of the Public Transport Authority.
+Mr Waldock has more than 35 years’ experience in strategic management and is an expert in organisational reform.
+His appointment as Director General of Transport in Western Australia, which he retired from in 2016, followed a 20-year career with various State Government transport agencies and 15 years as Chief Executive Officer.
+He was appointed the inaugural head of three transport agencies in May 2010, Director General Transport, Commissioner Main Roads WA and Chief Executive Officer of the Public Transport Authority.